HarveyLijh/Babylon_PostEffect_Designer_JL/README.md

 Check real-time rendering to find the combination best suits your needs.
 You may also download post effect data as JSON and share them with your friends.

+## TL;DR
+You can fork this repo to modify and make changes of your own.
+Please give me proper credit by linking back to HarveyLijh.
+Thanks!

 ## Live Demo